-The immunogenicity of the vaccine could be reduced in immunosuppressed subjects; however, vaccination is still recommended.
+The immunogenicity of the vaccine could be reduced in immunosuppressed subjects.
+However, vaccination is still recommended.

 Premature infants should be vaccinated in accordance with the national routine immunisation schedule according to their chronological age.
 Very premature infants (born ≤28 weeks of gestation) who are in hospital should have respiratory monitoring for 48 to 72 hours when given their first immunisation, particularly those with a previous history of respiratory immaturity.
 If the child has apnoea, bradycardia or desaturations after the first immunisation, the second immunisation should also be given in hospital, with respiratory monitoring for 48 to 72 hours.
+If the premature infant was stable at discharge and has no history of apnoea and/or respiratory compromise, further vaccinations can be given in the community setting.